abhi1802/ReportPulse/readme.md

-# to run the app do
+# to run the app execute below command
 docker compose up